panda7789/docs.cs-cz/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getoffset-method.md

 ## <a name="parameters"></a>Parametry
  `document`
- [in] Ukazatel na dokument, pro kterou je požadována posun.
+ [in] A pointer to the document for which the offset is requested.

  `line`
- [in] Řádek dokumentu, pro který je vyžadován posun.
+ [in] The document line for which the offset is requested.

  `column`
- [in] Sloupec dokumentu, pro kterou je požadována posun.
+ [in] The document column for which the offset is requested.

  `pRetVal`
- [out] Ukazatel `ULONG32` , která obdrží posunutí.
+ [out] A pointer to a `ULONG32` that receives the offsets.

 ## <a name="return-value"></a>Návratová hodnota
- Pokud metoda uspěje; S_OK v opačném případě E_FAIL nebo jiný kód chyby.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Požadavky
- **Záhlaví:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Viz také: